Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

-The kagome lattice has attracted considerable interest since it can host new exotic magnetic and electronic states such as spin liquids\cite{Savary2017,Balents2012}, topological Dirac/Weyl fermions\cite{Ye2018,Balents2012,Liu2018} owing to the presence of corner-sharing triangles and the associated geometrical frustration within the crystal structure.
+The kagome lattice has attracted considerable interest since it can host new exotic magnetic and electronic states such as spin liquids\cite{Savary2017,Balents2012} and topological Dirac/Weyl fermions\cite{Ye2018,Balents2012,Liu2018}.
 Determination of the exchange couplings that control the magnetic phases is key to understanding these exotic states.
-While initial understanding of kagome magnet is primarily the isotropic nearest-neighbor (NN) exchange coupling\cite{Hastings2000,Yan2011}, recent research reveals a necessary requirement of considering the further-neighbor interactions\cite{He2015,Janson2008,Messio2011}.
-The kagome lattice with the interactions beyond the NN couplings tends to result in a very rich magnetic phase diagrams based on theoretical predictions \cite{Boldrin2015,Boyko2020,Messio2011,Bishop2010}.
-However, the realizations of such experimental materials are rare.
+While initial understanding of kagome magnetism is based on the isotropic nearest-neighbor (NN) exchange coupling\cite{Hastings2000,Yan2011}, recent research reveals a necessary requirement of considering the further-neighbor interactions\cite{He2015,Janson2008,Messio2011}.
+The kagome lattice with interactions beyond NN couplings tends to result in a very rich magnetic phase diagrams based on theoretical predictions \cite{Boldrin2015,Boyko2020,Messio2011,Bishop2010}.
+However, the experimental realizations of such materials are rare.
 Two interesting examples are haydeeite MgCu$_{3}$(OH)$_{6}$Cl$_{2}$\cite{Janson2008,Boldrin2015,Janson2009} and Kapellasite ZnCu$_{3}$(OH)$_{6}$Cl$_{2}$\cite{Janson2008,Helton2010,Janson2009,Fak2012}, where the third-neighbor interaction competes with the NN one.
 Dominant third-neighbor exchange ``$J_{3}$'' was discovered in antiferromagnetic (AFM) BaCu$_{3}$V$_{2}$O$_{8}$(OD)$_{2}$ \cite{Boldrin2018} along with a very weak third-neighbor ``across-hexagon" $J_{d}$.
 Identifying new magnetic kagome materials with significant further-neighbor interaction is therefore of great interest to advance the field of kagome physics and to explore the emergent phenomena in such materials.